Italy Road Trip: The Ultimate Bucket List Experience

 Spoleto

-Nestled in a beautiful wooded setting in Umbria, the town is famous for the Festival dei Due Mondi (Festival of the Two Worlds) held in June and July annually.
+Set in a beautiful wooded setting in Umbria, the town is famous for the Festival dei Due Mondi (Festival of the Two Worlds) held in June and July annually.

-Spoleto’s independent nature has allowed it to thrive and progress as a town in its own right, rather than a tourist hot spot.
+Outside of this time, tourists are welcomed, but not thick on the ground like they are in next-door Assisi.
+Spoleto’s independent nature has allowed it to thrive and progress as a town in its own right rather than a tourist hot spot.

 Assisi

-The birth and final resting place of St Francis of Assisi, this beautiful medieval hill town, with its geranium-filled narrow streets, charming piazzas, and panoramic views is a must-see on your Italian road trip itinerary.
+The birth and final resting place of St Francis of Assisi, this beautiful medieval hill town, with its geranium-filled narrow streets, charming piazzas, and panoramic views, is a must-see on your Italian road trip itinerary.

-Wreathed in history and religion, the magnificent Basilica di San Francesco draws pilgrims and tourists from across the globe – think of Italian novels like ‘The Name of the Rose’ and you’re imagining Assisi.
+Wreathed in history and religion, the magnificent Basilica di San Francesco draws pilgrims and tourists from across the globe – think of Italian novels like The Name of the Rose, and you’re imagining Assisi.

 Clinging to the side of a craggy outcrop and visible for miles, the Basilica dominates the town and surrounding landscape.
 Spend the day wandering between here and Assisi’s main square, Piazza del Comune, where the Roman columns of the Templo di Minerva still stand.

-There are many other religious buildings of note, a walking tour with a private guide will help you understand the importance and history of each.
+There are many other religious buildings of note, and a walking tour with a private guide will help you understand the importance and history of each.

 If you’re all eaten and drunk out at this stage, consider giving Bologna (the stop after Florence) a miss and heading up the east coast of Italy from Assisi, before cutting back inland to Florence.